balazs-bamer/cpp-memory-manager/README.md

 #### Error handling

-The interface may throw any exception, if the application decides to use exceptions, or use any other way to handle errors, if the application is compiled without exception handling.
+The interface may throw any exception, if the application decides to use exceptions.
+It may use any other way to handle errors, if the application is compiled without exception handling. **Important:** `OnlyAllocate` and `FibonaccyMemoryManager` **can't be implemented** to return `nullptr` when the allocation fails.
+So either the application uses exceptions, or it makes sure not to initiate allocation when it wouldn't suceed.
+The reason is in the object creation mechanmism, which runs even for the possibly resulting `nullptr`, and thus results in accessing memory at 0.

 #### API